Information for Commissioners for SaLTs: Why Commission Training?

 Every SaLT service needs to be commissioned to meet the needs of a wide range of children; in some instances the best way to work with a child is to train those who are supporting them.

-Elklan has a wide range of courses all of which are externally quality assured and accredited by an OfQual regulated national Awarding Organisation (OCN London).
+Elklan has a wide range of courses all of which are externally quality assured and accredited by an OfQual regulated national Awarding Organisation.
 Commissioned SaLT services can deliver all or some Elklan courses to parents, carers and the wider workforce.

 Elklan courses have been proved to deliver improved outcomes for children, ensure more effective use of SaLT time, ensure more appropriate referrals to SaLT, produce practitioners who can support all children with SLCN in their setting, and education and health services which give a consistent and effective message.